 Somewhere in the inner north

-The new album is done, but we're still finishing off the artwork so we can make some CDs and set up the online product.
+The new album is done, but we're still working on the music video for the first single, and finishing off the artwork so we can make some CDs and set up the online product.
 Coming really soon!
 Watch this space, like our Facebook page, or join our email list to get the news first.